KingFranchize/flexion-sql-assessment/README.md

-# 🧠 Flexion SQL Technical Assessment – Data Analyst Submission
+#  Flexion SQL Technical Assessment – Data Analyst Submission

 Hi, I'm David, and this repository contains my completed SQL technical assessment for the Data Analyst role at Flexion.

-This project was designed to test analytical thinking, SQL fluency, and the ability to reason through imperfect real-world data — and that’s exactly how I approached it.
-I’ve treated this assessment like I would a scoped production task, focusing not just on writing correct SQL, but on making it maintainable, explainable, and reflective of real business needs.
+This project was designed to test analytical thinking, SQL fluency and the ability to reason through imperfect real world data.
+I’ve treated this assessment like I would a scoped production task, focusing not just on writing correct SQL, but on making it maintainable, explainable and reflective of real business needs.

 ---

-## 📂 Repository Structure
+##  Repository Structure

 | File                | Description                                                                 |
 |---------------------|-----------------------------------------------------------------------------|